You are here: Home page > Engineering > Jet engine

 Ramjet rocket engine showing fan and bypass.

 Jet engines scoop air in at speed so, in theory, if you designed the inlet as a rapidly tapering nozzle, you could make it compress the incoming air automatically, without either a compressor or a turbine to power it.
 Engines that work this way are called ramjets, and since they need the air to be traveling fast, are really suitable only for supersonic and hypersonic (faster-than-sound) planes.
 Air moving faster than sound as it enters the engine is compressed and slowed down dramatically, to subsonic speeds, mixed with fuel, and ignited by a device called a flame holder, producing a rocket-like exhaust similar to that made by a classic turbojet.
 Ramjets tend to be used on rocket and missile engines but since they "breathe" air, they cannot be used in space.
 Scramjets are similar, except that the supersonic air doesn't slow down anything like as much as it speeds through the engine.
 By remaining supersonic, the air exits at much higher speed, allowing the plane to go considerably faster than one powered by a ramjet (theoretically, up to Mach 15, or 15 times the speed of sound—in the "high hypersonic" region).
-Read more about ramjets and scramjets from NASA.
+Read more about ramjets from NASA.

 Bar chart comparing thrust in kilonewtons produced by 10 different jet engines produced between 1938 and 2015.